Nourishing Your 5 Year Old Child

 Our beliefs can empower us – or limit us.

 I hope you would never think about dashing the hopes and dreams of a small child.
-Dig in and find your 5-year-old self inside.
+Dig inside and find your 5-year-old self.
 Are you living the life you hoped?
 Maybe you’re not a knight, or an Olympian or a princess.
 But are you living the ideals you dreamed?
-And what negative beliefs can you pick out in everyday life?
+And what negative beliefs do you see yourself enabling in everyday life?